 Dual Enrollment is open to students who:

-- Are in their sophomore through senior year (who haven't graduated high school)
+- Are in their junior through senior year (who haven't graduated high school)

 - Have a cumulative 3.0 high school QPA or higher